vahabahmadvand/EditorUtilityExtension-Doc/README.md

 - Add a button element to the Custom Toolbar Button Array
   - Use Custom Toolbar Owner
-    - By default, a new toolbar menu will be added to the main editor toolbar, if you want to add a custom toolbar button to another toolbar like the Sequencer toolbar, you need to enable this option and enter the toolbar owner handler that you found from ToolMenus command.
+    - By default, a new toolbar menu will be added to the main editor toolbar.
+If you want to add a custom toolbar button to another toolbar, such as the Sequencer toolbar, you need to enable this option and enter the toolbar owner handler that you found using the ToolMenus command.
     - Toolbar Owner
       - Toolbar Handler (e.g. ```LevelEditor.LevelEditorToolbar.User```)
     - Section Name